zachrossi/cs008-finalproject/README.md

 -Make wireframe
 -ill do this(Zach)

--Put sql code on a page - sql.php - link to it on sitemap -ill do this(Zach)
+-Put sql code on a page - sql.php - link to it on sitemap(done) -ill do this(Zach)